Fenugreek Benefits: Can It Help Treat Diabetes?

 How to use fenugreek

 Fenugreek leaves and seeds can be used to add a slightly sweet, nutty flavor to savory dishes.
-Fenugreek can also be taken as capsules, tablets or as a tea.
+Fenugreek can also be taken as capsules, tablets, or as a tea.
 (Some people soak seeds overnight to produce fenugreek water to consume in the morning.)
-With all products, follow label instructions or take as professionally prescribed, advise the experts at NCCIM.
-Mild diarrhea, gas or bloating can occur during the first few days of use, but these side effects usually pass quickly.
+With all products, follow label instructions or take as professionally prescribed, advise the experts at the NCCIH.
+Mild diarrhea, gas, or bloating can occur during the first few days of use, but these side effects usually pass quickly.

 Where to find fenugreek

 Fenugreek capsules are available in health food stores and supermarkets.
 Fenugreek—or “Methi”—leaves can be found in Asian supermarkets or from a qualified herbalist.